Frequently Asked Questions

 Q. Does Flying B Sheepadoodles have any puppies available now?

-A. When Flying B Sheepadoodles has puppies and adult dogs available they will be listed under the “Adoption” Page.
+A. When Flying B Sheepadoodles has puppies and adult dogs available they will be listed under the “Available Puppies” Page.
 If there is availability for the current litter, positions will be available on that litter’s Waitlist.

 Q. Are Sheepadoodles Hypoallergenic?